barrucadu/memo.barrucadu.co.uk/memos/masks-of-nyarlathotep.markdown

 months.
 Lady Ashdown realised that Larkin was lying.
 Larkin seemed to have no recollection of your visit that afternoon.

-The following morning, you set off to Puno in the Andean foothills.
+### 20th of March, 1921

+You set off to Puno in the Andean foothills.
 Larkin was determined that the loss of Mendoza not slow down the expedition.
 This was an uneventful three-day journey by truck, during which you fought off altitude sickness.

 You had one night to rest in Puno before heading out the next morning to the pyramid on foot.
 Most of you chose to stay in the hotel, but